KevinLight831/CTP/README.md

 The model weights of each method are too large.
 For example, each baseline method has model weights obtained from 8 tasks (2.3G*8=18.4G).
 As an alternative, we provide the training log of all baseline methods in the default and reversed task order.

-Meanwhile, we provide the download links of CTP and CTP_ER model weights which trained in the default task order.
-The link of Google Driver only has the model weights of the final task, but the link of Baidu Netdisk has the model weights of each task.
+Meanwhile, we provide the download links of CTP and CTP_ER model weights which are trained in the default task order.
+The link to Google Driver only has the model weights of the final task, but the link to Baidu Netdisk has the model weights of each task.

 |     | training log | model weights|
 |:-------- |:------------:|:------------:|